koeeenig/BlazeKit/src/BlazeKit.Site/Assets/reactivity.md

 ```
 ## Blazor specific Signals
 These primitives can be used to build reactive components which are updated when the state changes.
 Have you ever forget the `StateHasChanged` call after updating a value?
-We bet you did.
+I bet you did.
 With the Blazor specific `Signals` this will not happen again.
 The call to `StateHasChanged` will be handled for you when ever the value of the `Signal` changes. 🎉

 ### `State`
 For your convenience BlazeKit provides a `State` class which invokes `StateHasChanged` when the value has changed.